• Skip to primary navigation

 🍴 Recipe Tips

-As you pour the batter into the cake pan you'll notice that the batter almost reaches the top.
-Thanks to the lower cooking temp we don't have to worry about the cake rising up and overflowing.
+3. No Overflow Concerns- When pouring the batter into the cake pan, you'll notice it almost reaches the top.
+Due to the lower cooking temperature, there's no need to worry about the cake rising excessively and overflowing during baking.

 What can I substitute for sour cream?